secretstartups/handbook/digital-experience/index.html.md

 *Why we exist*

-We take a customer-centric approach to educating Buyers on how GitLab, The One DevOps Platform, solves their problems.
+We take a customer-centric approach to educating prospects on how GitLab, The One DevOps Platform, solves their problems.

 ### Vision